sniemeyer1/Command-Line_Trivia-Game/README.md

 ## Technologies Used

-JavaScript
+* JavaScript
-Node.JS
+* Node.JS
-JSON
+* JSON

-## Packages:
+## Packages

-readline-sync
+* readline-sync
-fs
+* fs

-## Future Improvements:
+## Future Improvements

-Add unit tests with Jasmine.
+* Add unit tests with Jasmine.
-Display different feedback at the end of the same, depending on their score.
+* Display different feedback at the end of the same, depending on their score.
-Make a trivia game with a UI, using React.
+* Make a trivia game with a UI, using React